Yichuan0712/MUTargetCLEAN/README.md

-# MUTarget + CLEAN 240304
+# MUTarget + CLEAN 240315

 The primary objective of this branch is to integrate MUTarget with contrastive learning while ensuring minimal modifications to the original MUTarget codebase.

+## New Warm Starting Strategies 240315

+In the train.train_loop, determine in advance whether there is a need to extend the batch; if so, carry out the extend operation on the batched data.
+Afterwards, in model.Encoder::forward(), input the batched data through the corresponding conditional branches based on different scenarios to obtain the various classification_head, motif_logits, and projection_head.
+Changes in train.train_loop, model.Encoder::forward(), data.LocalizationDataset::get_pos_samples & get_neg_samples (sample_with_weight)

-## New Configuration Parameters Description
+## New Configuration Parameters Description 240304

 Below are the descriptions for some important new configuration parameters, specifically regarding the use of SupCon and other related settings: